Cardinal Carter Catholic Secondary School: School opened

 On 8 September 1987, Cardinal Carter Catholic Secondary School opened its doors using the gymnasium and changing rooms of Queen of Peace School as classrooms.
 On October 11 blessing and official opening of school was presided over by Gerald Emmett Cardinal Carter in person.
 By 1989, uniforms were introduced using the official school colors of gray and blue with red as an accent.
 The first grade 12 Graduation Ceremony took place at St. Joseph's Church in 1991.
 In the fall of 1991 construction began on a permanent home for Cardinal Carter Catholic Secondary School on Ellison Street, just steps from the original port-a-pack unit of classrooms attached to Queen of Peace in which served the students from 1988 to 1992.

 Building opened

 In the fall of 1993, Cardinal Carter opened the doors of its permanent facility and has grown to 900 students in just 18 years.

+Satellite campus

+In February 2026, a satellite campus of the school was opened.
+It is located at the site of the former Queen of Peace School, which closed in 2016.
+The campus currently offers the Electrical Academy program, as well as a hairstyling and aesthetics program.